-Modern computers do not usually operate in isolation, but are connected to other computers by data communication media.
-Networking software is provided to enable users and application programs located at different machines to interact.
-This software is often complicated-in fact, it sometimes occupies more of the resources used by system software than does the operating system kernel.
-In order to control the complexity of networking software, and also to enable different machines in a network to run different networking software, a layered architecture is often used.
-There are many different layered architectures in use in proprietary, governmental, and international networks [6, 12, 17, 18].
-Although the exact choice of function for each layer differs in the various networks, the general framework is always the same: Each layer acts according to a protocol that uses the services of the next lower layer, in order to provide enhanced features.
+in a network to run different networking software, a layered architecture is often used.
+There are many different layered architectures in use in proprietary, governmental, and international networks [20, 19, 6, 14].
+While the exact choice of function for each layer differs in the various networks, the general framework is always the same: each layer acts according to a protocol that uses the services of the next lower layer, in order to provide enhanced features.
 For example, in the OSI architecture, the network layer uses a service providing reliable communication between directly connected machines, and provides communication between machines that are connected only indirectly.
-A general account of layering can be found in [14].
+A general account of layering can be found in [16].

 Reliable delivery of information is one important service that is provided in at least one layer in most layered networks.
-For example, the HDLC protocol for the data link layer of the OSI architecture [18] provides reliable transfer of data between directly connected machines, using the physical layer service of an unreliable bit channel: The physical layer can generally corrupt, lose, or duplicate messages, but the HDLC protocol guarantees exactly-once, FIFO delivery.
+For example, the HDLC protocol for the data link layer of the OSI architecture [20] provides reliable transfer of data between directly connected machines, using the physical layer service of an unreliable bit channel: the physical layer can generally corrupt, lose or duplicate messages, but the HDLC protocol guarantees exactly-once, FIFO delivery.
 In layered architectures, data corruption is often detected using checksums, and the loss of a message is compensated for by retransmission.
 Such retransmissions can lead to the arrival of duplicate messages.
 Since a reliable service must not pass duplicate messages to the higher layers, each message is usually tagged with a sequence number, which is also mentioned in the corresponding acknowledgment.
-Many algorithms have been developed based on these ideas, such as the Alternating Bit Protocol [4], in which only the low-order bit of the sequence number is actually used.
+Many algorithms have been developed based on these ideas, such as the Alternating Bit Protocol [3], in which only the low order bit of the sequence number is actually used.
 Common protocols such as HDLC use these algorithms.

 Protocols based on tagging messages with a sequence number require each end station to remember the current sequence number.
 If this information is kept in volatile storage, and if a crash destroys that storage at one station, then the protocol will be restarted at that station in its initial state, and therefore will assign sequence number 1 (as initially) to the next message.
-If the other station was still expecting a different sequence number, the first message after the crash might not be delivered.
+If the other station were still expecting a different sequence number, the first message after the crash might not be delivered.
 (It might be treated like a retransmission of a previous message and ignored.)
-Thus, some mechanism is needed in the protocol for one station to cause the other to reinitialize its sequence number also.
+Thus, some mechanism is needed in the protocol for one station to cause the other to also reinitialize its sequence number.